abrahamian/greed/README.md

 I also make every effort to write my tests before writing the code, but though at times I feel a train of thought needs to be captured before it is forgotten, and the test was written afterwards.

+I found it useful to create a flowchart of a turn in Greed:

 ![alt tag](http://i.imgur.com/I9NIEFm.png)